oliver23484/gpt4AllCodeExp/TestCases.md

 Here, we were able to make an observation that this LLM was able to refer to all the files with string comparison code in them and then generate a result out of it.
 This response is not exactly same of any of the files.

-# Here is another another query: -
+# Here is another query: -
 > Question:
 write python code to implement threading